War Devastates Kids, Communities and Countries. But It’s Great for One Thing: Hunger

 The DRC is the world’s second largest hunger crisis.
-Decades of civil war have left 13 million people severely food insecure, five million of which are acutely malnourished children.
+Decades of civil war have left 22 million people severely food insecure, more than five million of which are acutely malnourished children.

 Conflict is devastating, but when it’s mixed with poverty and extreme weather, it becomes even harder for people to cope.
-This is the case in Nigeria, where almost 3 million people are critically hungry.
+This is the case in Nigeria, where over 8 million people are critically hungry.